 More key dates can be found on our website.

-The government has implemented its traffic light system for international travel, established by the Global Travel Taskforce, which sets out the measures applying to arrivals from Red, Amber and Green countries.
 Please be aware of the status of the country you intend to travel to or from before making your journey, so that you understand testing and quarantine requirements for your destination and return.

 International students, visas and immigration advice